BingerYang/image_app/README.rst

 Documentation
 -------------
-生成文字图片：在一定的区域，支持换行，丢弃，缩小来完成适应区域

 The documentation is hosted at https://github.com/BingerYang/image_app

 Installation
 ------------